kdh0429/IsaacGymDyros/GeneralTrainingRecipes.md

 # 2. **Adjustments for real robot usage:**
 ### **Add regularization terms:**
    - Commonly used terms include qvel, qacc, torque, torque diff, and contact force.
+      - Tip: Observe the robot’s motion frequently!
+(Ideally, use a real-time simulator) → Visualize the policy, analyze data, and develop an intuition for the magnitude of data that results in aggressive movements → e.g., contact force < 1400N.
 ### **Tuning:**
    - Ensure these terms do not interfere with task learning.